 Her vocational training continued with Deborah as the school expanded to offer Associate qualifications: which Kathy gained, along with Advanced dancing exams, in Modern, Tap and National.
 She was delighted, on completion of her training, to be asked to join Deborah to work full time in the College.
 She was responsible for Modern, Tap and National, through to Associate level, including vocational exams up to Advanced 2 level.

-Following the junior school, Dance Whitstable, also relocating, Kathy continues to teach there three evenings a week and the students regularly gain teaching experience at it’s new venue.
+Following the junior school, Dance Whitstable, also relocating, Kathy continues to teach there two evenings a week and the students regularly gain teaching experience at its new venue.
 She lives nearby with her husband and 2 daughters.

 Recently, Kathy was invited to join the board of trustees for The Gordon Edwards Charitable Trust.
-The Trust aims to assist talented dance students, whose parents have to make financial sacrifices to maintain their son/daughter at college.
-It’s patron is Gillian Lynne CBE.
+The Trust aims to assist talented dance students, whose parents must make financial sacrifices to maintain their son/daughter at college.
+Its patron is Gillian Lynne CBE.

 Since January 2014, Kathy has been the Principal of Dance College Whitstable.
 The ethos of the Deborah Capon College has continued, with the emphasis on excellent training for the individual.